Piyush-droid996/Cdac_Web_Assignment/README.md

 If valid, the form sends a POST request to:

 https://jsonplaceholder.typicode.com/posts
-Depending on the API response, either a success or error message is displayed.
+A success or error message is displayed depending on the API response.
 Technologies Used
 HTML5: For structuring the page content.
 CSS3: For styling the form and making it responsive across devices.